ztzhang/SoundSynth/README.md

  Then, simply run `./auto_install.sh`.
 This should install all the necesaary components for you.
 After this, you should be able to use the synthesis pipleine.

+ Refer to the follwoing sections for customized installation and usage.

  # Usage:

  The code is structured as two seperate parts: **offline pre-compuation** and **online synthesis**.